Renewable Energy

 North Sandy Pond, New York

-North Sandy Pond, at the center of an ecosystem of dunes, beaches, and sandbars, is protected from the lake by 3 miles of beaches and connects to Lake Ontario through a narrow inlet.
-The shoreline in front of North Sandy Pond experienced heavy beach erosion due to record-high lake levels and wind-driven waves in 2017 and 2019.
-Anchor QEA provided coastal engineering and restoration services in support of the North Sandy Pond Resiliency Project.
+Centered at an ecosystem of dunes, beaches, and sandbars, North Sandy Pond is protected from the lake by 3 miles of beaches and connects to Lake Ontario through a narrow inlet.
+Its shoreline experienced heavy beach erosion due to record-high lake levels and wind-driven waves in 2017 and 2019.

 Little Beaver Island